WVURAIL/dspira/categories/horn-construction/index.md

 meta_description: "Build a DSPIRA horn antenna and stand.
 Follow the construction sequence, assemble the can antenna, and explore alternative telescope designs."
 ---

 The horn is the telescope.
-It is a pyramidal sheet-metal antenna on a wooden mount, and the design is deliberately constrained to materials and tools you can buy locally: foil-faced insulation board, aluminum tape, dimensional lumber and a one-gallon square paint-thinner can for the feed.
+The antenna is pyramidal, with a wooden mount.
+It uses locally available tools and materials: foil-faced insulation board, aluminum tape, and dimensional lumber.
+A one-gallon square paint-thinner can forms the feed.

 The cradle holds the horn and lets it turn on one axis, so elevation is easy to set.
-It bolts to a base of your choosing; the wooden stand documented here is sturdy, cheap to build, and no more than 75 cm across so that it fits through a standard doorway.
+Bolt it to a base of your choosing.
+The wooden stand described here is sturdy and inexpensive.
+It is no wider than 75 cm, so it fits through a standard doorway.

 These lessons take it from a flat sheet to a finished, mounted instrument.
 The electronics that go behind it are in the